 A well-timed distraction can put Baby at ease while you take care of the dirty work.
 Many parents find that keeping a handful of designated “changing time toys” for their baby to play with can do just the trick.
 You can also try singing Baby a song if they generally go ape for musical arrangements.

 A gently placed hand on Baby’s chest or side can often calm them down and tame the urge to perform leg raises or barrel roll straight out of the changing area before you’ve finished the job.

 - Try something new

-If Baby has reflux, gas, or a sensitive stomach, she may object to the part of a diaper change where you lift her legs to switch out the dirty diaper for the clean one, which can put pressure on her stomach.
-Instead, try gently rolling her on one side to slide the new diaper underneath her, and then to the other to straighten it out.
+If Baby has reflux, gas, or a sensitive stomach, they may object to the part of a diaper change where you lift their legs to switch out the dirty diaper for the clean one, which can put pressure on their stomach.
+Instead, try gently rolling them on one side to slide the new diaper underneath them, and then to the other to straighten it out.

 - Go for speed